How To Access WordPress Files With SFTP

 Since you saved your credentials, you’ll be able to access your server via SFTP again at any time.
 Simply click on the Site Manager icon just below the Files tab, and select your website.

 Despite the benefits that SFTP provides and its ease of use, not all web hosts make this option available for their clients.
-If you’re looking for a solid WordPress host that takes security seriously, check out the plans available at WP Engine!
+If you’re looking for a solid WordPress host that takes security seriously, check out our plans and find the premium WordPress hosting option that’s right for you!